 Hiring authorities must obtain CEO approval to recruit and fill temporary and regular vacancies which occur in their departments prior to the Human Resources Director taking any action.
-A request to recruit is submitted via a requisition Following receipt of CEO approval, the hiring authority must submit a requisition to the Human Resources Department for a copy of the eligibility list.
-The requisition will which states the position being recruited for, salary range, and location.
+A request to recruit is submitted via a requisition which states the position being recruited for, salary range, and location.